-Have you been distressed lately, or struggled to feel good about yourself?
-Do you feel stuck with the same old issues and worry your future will be any different?
-And are you looking for a talk therapy that is only short-term?
-That focuses on solutions instead of delving too deeply into your past and your problems?
-Solution focused brief therapy (SFBT) might be for you.
+Have you been distressed lately, struggling to feel good about yourself?
+Do you feel stuck with the same old issues and worry nothing will change in the future?
+Are you looking for a short-term talk therapy that focuses on solutions instead of delving too deeply into your past and your problems?
+If so, solution-focused brief therapy (SFBT) might be for you.

-RESULTS: solution focused brief therapy can help you recognise the strengths and resources you already have to create success both in the here and now and in your future.
-You will feel more confident and more aware of what you are capable of.
+RESULTS: solution-focused brief therapy can help you recognise the strengths and resources you already have within you to create success both in the here and now, and in your future.
+As a result, you will feel more confident and more aware of what you are capable of.